sensu/sensu-docs/content/sensu-go/5.16/guides/securing-sensu.md

 ...
 {{< /highlight >}}

-The `Subject:` field indicates the certificate's CN is `client`, so to bind the agent to a particular user in Sensu, create a user called 'client'.
+The `Subject:` field indicates the certificate's CN is `client`, so to bind the agent to a particular user in Sensu, create a user called `client`.

 To enable agent TLS authentication, use existing certificates and keys for the Sensu backend and agent or create new certificates and keys according to the [Create self-signed certificates][12] section.

 After you create backend and agent certificates, modfiy the backend and agent configuration: